 Online & Campus Based - Visit Website

-Vanderbilt University offers a Master of Science in Nursing (MSN) with a Pediatric Nurse Practitioner - Primary Care specialty.
-This hybrid program combines online coursework with seven brief in-person sessions.
-Students complete 630 clinical hours in pediatric primary care settings.
-The curriculum follows AACN Essentials standards and prepares graduates for CPNP-PC certification.
-Full-time students finish in four semesters (16 months), with part-time options available.
-Admissions require a BSN or equivalent, and the program is ranked #2 nationally for MSN-level PNP-PC programs.
-Costs and specific application dates vary; contact admissions for details.
+Vanderbilt University's Pediatric Nurse Practitioner - Primary Care program offers an MSN with a primary care concentration through a hybrid format combining online coursework with seven in-person sessions.
+Students complete 630 clinical hours in pediatric primary care settings, following AACN Essentials standards to prepare for CPNP-PC certification.
+Full-time students can finish in four semesters (16 months), with part-time options available.
+Ranked #2 nationally for MSN-level PNP-PC programs, it emphasizes health promotion and family-centered care.
+For this master's program, entrance exam requirements should be confirmed with admissions, as none are explicitly stated as not required.

 East Tennessee State University